kenperlin/chalktalk/CONTRIBUTING.md

 ## How to Contribute:

 Formatting and Style:
-- 3 space indents, terminate statements with semicolons, best to use braces for if/else/while/etc. for clarity e.g.
+- 3 space indents, terminate statements with semicolons.
+Best to use braces for if/else/while/etc. for clarity. e.g.

       if (x) {